Threat-Based Land Management for Creeks, Streams and Rivers

 Guides for Understanding and Managing Flowing Waters in Sagebrush Ecosystems of the Pacific Northwest

 The SageSHARE team has been working since 2019 to extend Threat-Based Land Management into the critical mesic systems throughout sagebrush country.
 Our Manager’s guide was published in December of 2023.
 Click the link below to access the guide.
-A companion field guide will be available soon as well as other supporting digital materials.
-Check back in spring of 2024 for links to those resources.

 Why use a threat-based approach?